4 clever methods for being grateful

 4. Keep a gratitude journal.

-Here’s my challenge to you: see if you can count 100 things you’re grateful for, not necessarily all in one day, but over a period of time.
+Here’s my challenge to you: Over a period of time, see if you can count 100 things you’re grateful for.
 Because this kind of assignment motivates us to pay closer attention to the simple pleasures that make our lives sweet and exquisite.

 One final thought …